TV IN MY BONES

 It all started with the Southeastern Premier of C. S. Hanson's Falutin, a cute comedy about a flautist and a trombonist whose quickies backstage provide the passion for the Mozart pieces onstage.
 Stephen G. Anthony is lovable as Max, from the brass section, who has more on his mind than their intermission trysts.
 Elena Maria Garcia plays opposite of him as Liliana, a sex-driven and headstrong woman who just wants to get through her next suite.
 This short was directed by Marjorie O'Neill-Butler. —The Playground Blog

-New Works Festival, Pittsburgh
+The Sabbatical New Works Festival, Pittsburgh

 The discontented husband, his earnest wife and her lascivious sister, as well as a mover who specializes in (you guessed it) relocating people, all manage an engaging rhythm of quarrelsome dialogue throughout. —Philip A. Stephenson, Pittsburgh Post-Gazette